This Is the Biggest Driver of Inequality Between People

 When I mean smart, I don’t mean they can instantaneously calculate what 6587×45896 gives.

-I mean they have this capacity to integrate knowledge faster than their peers, which btw, showed at a very young age.
+I mean they have this capacity to integrate knowledge faster than their peers, which often showed at a very young age.

-Esther Perel spoke 5 or 6 languages when she was a teenager (and subsequently learned 3 others), Dalio started buying stocks at 11 years old, Warren Buffett had read all of the books on wealth by age 11 and created a Coca Cola distribution business at the same age.
+Esther Perel spoke 5 or 6 languages when she was a teenager (and subsequently learned 3 others).
+Ray Dalio started buying stocks at 12 years old.
+Warren Buffett had read all of the books on wealth by age 11 and created a Coca Cola distribution business at the same age.

-Gates himself declared he was born with some interesting mental capacities (wouldn’t have guessed), Dickens won a literature competition as a child, Jack Ma was giving free tours of his city to tourists to improve his English at 13, Masayoshi Son built himself and manufactured a language translation device in his early 20’s.
+Gates himself declared he was born with some interesting mental capacities, Dickens won a literature competition as a child, Jack Ma was giving free tours of his city to tourists to improve his English at 13, Masayoshi Son built himself and manufactured a language translation device in his early 20’s.
+Steve Jobs was building computers at 13.

-Laurent Simon has graduated from electrical engineering at 10 years old, Ken Griffith created a hedge-fund at 18, Branson started a national newspaper at 17, Michael Dell built computers at 18 (like Steve Jobs), Jim Simons was a math prodigy and worked for the NSA in his early 20’s and I’m certain that we can find hundreds of thousands of more examples like this.
+Laurent Simon has graduated from electrical engineering at 10 years old, Ken Griffith created a hedge-fund at 18, Richard Branson started a national newspaper at 17.
+Michael Dell built computers at 18, Jim Simons was a math prodigy and worked for the NSA in his early 20’s and I’m certain that we can find hundreds of thousands of more examples like this.

-I’m not claiming that these people were lucky to get where they are, neither that what they have today just magically appeared without making any efforts.
+I’m not claiming that what these people have made for themselves just magically appeared without making any efforts.

 I’m saying they were born with the right capacities, at the right time.